Health and Safety

 OHSA requires employers to take such steps, which will mitigate any potential hazard to the health and safety of workers before resorting to personal protective equipment.
 Employers are required to provide protective equipment free of cost to the workers and cannot make any deduction from any employee's remuneration or require or permit any employee to make any payment to him or any other person for provision of such equipment.

 Source: § 8 & 23of the Occupational Health & Safety Act (OHSA)

-In accordance with the Occupational Health and Safety Act 2003, it is the responsibility of an employer to provide instruction, training and supervision as is necessary to ensure health and safety at work of his workers.
-Every worker is to be made conversant with (trained on) the work he is supposed to perform, any article or substance he has to produce, process or transport and any plant/machinery he is supposed to operate.
-Employer has to ensure that work is performed and that plant or machinery is used under the general supervision of a person trained to understand the hazards associated with it and who have the authority to ensure that precautionary measures taken by the employer are implemented.
+In accordance with the Occupational Health and Safety Act 2003, it is the responsibility of an employer to provide instruction, training and supervision as is necessary to ensure the health and safety at work of his/her workers.
+Every worker is to be trained on the work he/she is supposed to perform, any article or substance he/she has to produce, process or transport and any plant/machinery he/she is supposed to operate.
+The employer has to ensure that work is performed and that machinery used under the general supervision of a person trained to understand the hazards associated with it and who has the authority to ensure that precautionary measures taken by the employer are implemented.

 Source: §8 of the Occupational Health & Safety Act (OHSA)

 Labour Inspection System

 The OHSA provides for a vibrant labour inspection system and is quite in line with the requirements of ILO Convention 081, although South Africa has not ratified the Convention.